backstage/backstage/plugins/stack-overflow-backend/README.md

 ### Stack Overflow for Teams

-If you have an private Stack Overflow instance and/or a private Stack Overflow Team you will need to supply an API key.
+If you have a private Stack Overflow instance and/or a private Stack Overflow Team you will need to supply an API key.
 You can read more about how to set this up by going to [Stack Overflow's Help Page](https://stackoverflow.help/en/articles/4385859-stack-overflow-for-teams-api).

 A private Stack Overflow Team requires both an API key and an API Access Token.
 Step 3 ("Generate an Access Token via OAuth") from the previously mentioned Help Page explains the process for generating an API Access Token with no expiration.